 As a result of the crippling power shortages in the 1980s, the Philippine government launched its program to encourage private sector participation in the power industry through the enactment of Executive Order No. 215 (EO 215).
 Under EO 215, independent power producers (IPPs) may participate in bulk generation to serve the requirements of the National Power Corporation (NPC), electric cooperatives, private utilities and other customers.
-It was against this background that MCHC's power generation project companies, Magellan Utilities Development Corporation (MUDC), Magellan Cogeneration, Inc. (MCI), and Mactan Power Corporation (MPC), were organized, on the basis of Build-Own-and-Operate (BOO)

-schemes pursuant to Republic Act No. 6957, as amended by Republic Act No. 7718.
+It was against this background that MCHC's power generation project companies, Magellan Utilities Development Corporation (MUDC), Magellan Cogeneration, Inc. (MCI), and Mactan Power Corporate (BOO) schemes pursuant to Republic Act No. 6957, as amended by Republic Act No. 7718.
 The MPC project was sold by MCHC in 1997 right before the onset of the Asian economic crisis.
 The MCI project was completed and sold in 1998.